 The abovementioned atoms can be strung together in (meaningful) sequences to reach different goals, depending on the Business Process being followed.
 We keep as much of the Business Logic within the database and Cloud installation as possible, including the software unit doing the Business Process Following, the Process Master in the Cloud.
 It achieves this by referring to database tables where steps in Process Types are recorded, including the current position of each participant in a Networked Process (not all Processes are “Networked”, in this sense, ie most are internal to a member, unless other members are involved for a payment or other Networked Transaction), and also by allowing users & machines to make (validated) decisions as necessary.
 This approach is safe due to the facts that: a) everything occurs within the Elastos Smart Web, b) the Processes are defined with all parties’ goals in sight, and, c) everyone’s interests are protected by sound Governance during coding.

-Although our systems are based on you creating the Business Contracts and on the definition and instantiation of Business Processes that satisfy the terms of the contracts, ITCSA provides a full “turnkey” set of Process and Contract Types to your specifications.
+Although our systems are based on you creating the Business Contracts and on the definition and instantiation of Business Processes that satisfy the terms of those contracts, ITCSA delivers a full “turnkey” set of Process and Contract Types to your specifications.
 After the initial set of Contract Types and Business Process Types are coded, ITCSA continues to cater for your dynamic needs for new Database Views (and gui Screens), unless it is possible to create a new Business Process Type from existing Use Cases, Views and Screens.
 In the latter case the Business Process Design Interface can be used.
 Business Processes can automatically recognise when they are complete (as specified by ‘success’ criteria, at Process Definition), or they may be suspended or terminated at any time as necessary.
 In a Business-Networked System the same logic applies, except all parties’ involved in contracts between participants (“Members”) must have their own interests guaranteed and protected as much as their partners’.
 ITCSA takes on the role of broker or middle man to assist Members to cooperate in settling on Contract Terms, Conditions and Business Logic.